Biology Syllabus 2018-2019

 The most common barrier to success encountered by students is a lack of effective techniques for study and exam preparation.
 If you are one of the vast majority of students whose answer to the question,"How do you study for your tests?" is, "I go over my notes," then you need to take a serious look at your study skills.
 Here are some suggestions to increase your effectiveness as a student.

 Students may acquire Extra Credit by completing the following:

-Reading any article related to our course content using newspaper, magazine, or internet, sources and submitting a one page 2 paragraph summary/reaction.
-Excellent sources for Science related materials include the Philadelphia Inquirer (Tuesdays include a Science and Technology Section), Discover, Popular Science, Scientific American, National Geographic…etc.
+Reading any article related to our course content using newspaper, magazine, or internet, sources and submitting a one page 2 paragraph summary/reaction or any other reasonable and creative suggestion.

 COURSE CONTENT SCOPE & SEQUENCE: